 - to withstand transportation and handling - to arrive in satisfactory condition at the place of destination.

 B. Maturity requirements

-The development and state of maturity of the apricots must be such as to enable them to continue their ripening process and to reach a satisfactory degree of ripeness.
-The colour characteristic of the variety, turning from the background colour, must be present on at least 30 per cent of the least ripe fruit surface.
+The development and state of maturity of the quince must be such as to enable them to continue their ripening process and to reach a satisfactory degree of ripeness.

 C. Classification